Click to Call: (248) 283 - 7000

 If you or someone you know has been charged with a firearm or weapons offense, contact Dallo Law, P.C..
 Criminal defense attorney J. Dallo of Dallo Law, P.C. has thoroughly studied Michigan gun laws and represented many people charged with firearm crimes.
 He can examine and suppress the evidence, detect illegal search and seizure practices, find experts on your behalf, and do whatever’s needed to ensure you receive the best possible outcome for your case.

-Call Dallo Law, P.C. now at (248) 283-7000 to set up your first consultation free.
+Call Dallo Law, P.C. now at (248) 283-7000 to set up your first consultation.
 Dallo Law, P.C. has offices based in Bloomfield Hills, but accepts clients throughout the greater Oakland County and Macomb County area including Sterling Heights, Utica, Roseville, Eastpointe, Clinton Township, Warren, Birmingham, West Bloomfield Township, Pontiac, Clarkston, Troy, and Waterford Township.

 Back to top